ballerina-platform/module-ballerina-grpc/docs/spec/spec.md

 Directly returning the response is the most convenient implementation.
 However, for asynchronous RPC calls, directly returning is not suitable, and for such use cases, using a caller is the ideal approach.
 In addition, each RPC call (simple, server streaming, client streaming, and bidirectional streaming) can be implemented in both ways.

+It's important to note that, when a `panic` occurs inside a `grpc:Service`, immediate application termination is performed since `panic` is considered as a catastrophic error and non-recoverable.

 **RPC using direct return**

 Ballerina CLI generates the relevant service skeleton, and the implementation of the simple RPC call using direct return is as follows.